 Benefits of Depression

 One of the benefits of depression, however, is that it forces us to search for meaning in this life.
 If there is meaning, then we must know it.
 So, one of the things that the process of depression helps crystallize is how our search for meaning and purpose must lead us to something eternal, something solid, something beyond us, even beyond this world.
 I think the depressed person who is honest with themselves understands deep down that if we are to only to live for things on this side of heaven, then it may be better to die after all.
-Meaning, if God truly does not exists, then what it the point of living?
+Meaning, if God truly does not exist, then what it the point of living?
 Ecclesiastes helps us comes to terms with this reality in the diatribe of the meaningless of a life without God, and Paul puts the crown on the point: “If only for this life we have hope in Christ, we are of all people most to be pitied” (1 Cor 15:19).
 This is to say, even all of our good religious deeds mean nothing if Christ is not raised from the dead.
 But, Paul exclaims “But Christ has indeed been raised from the dead…”(vs 20).
 Thanks be to God who does exist and offers hope in our despair.
-What is is more, reveals himself to us as a person to know, love and worship – that person is Jesus.
+What is more, God reveals himself to us as a person to know, love and worship – that person is Jesus.

 So, in our journey from the dark clouds of depression to the glorious light of Christ, we see that even the best things in this life are only a small tinge of what is offered to us by our heavenly Father in Jesus.
-The more we know come to know Christ, the more we long for the day we see him face to face.
+The more we know come to know Christ, the more we long for the day we see him face-to-face.

 So, in the meantime, what do we make of depression?
 How do we help our neighbor who struggles with thoughts of wanting to die, who cuts, who is engaging in any variety of unsafe behaviors?
 I think of something the Psalmist said in Psalm 88.